 We created an app called KingsPass which ensures registration is done online and a QR code sent to your phone with that you self scanned into the auditorium.

-I know the depth of contributions Christ Embassy has made in my life and thousands of others across the world, and I have had the opportunity to attend services in Christ Embassy churches in 38 countries to know how near perfect that franchise is across cultures.
+I know the depth of contributions Christ Embassy has made in my life and thousands of others across the world, and I have had the opportunity to attend services in Christ Embassy churches in 38 countries to know how near perfect omega replica that franchise is across cultures.

 As someone with deep distrust of purveyors of global capitalism.
 I agree with most of the Pastor’s concerns about transnational corporates.